1983: Sally Ride in space

-Ride was selected as a mission specialist for the mission after becoming eligible for space shuttle missions in 1979.
-She helped to operate the shuttle’s robotic arm, deploy the ANIK C-2 and PALAPA B-1 satellites, conduct the first formation flying of the shuttle with a free-flying satellite (SPAS-01), carry and operate the first U.S./German cooperative materials science payload (OSTA-2), and operate the Continuous Flow Electrophoresis System (CFES) and the Monodisperse Latex Reactor (MLR) experiments.
-STS-7 also had the largest crew to fly in a single spacecraft up to that point (five astronauts).
-Ride enjoyed the experience, saying simply:
+To begin with, Ride was selected as a mission specialist for the mission after becoming eligible for space shuttle missions in 1979.
+She helped to operate the shuttle’s robotic arm, deploy the ANIK C-2 and PALAPA B-1 satellites, conduct the first formation flying of the shuttle with a free-flying satellite (SPAS-01), carry and operate the first U.S./German cooperative materials science payload (OSTA-2) and operate the Continuous Flow Electrophoresis System (CFES) and the Monodisperse Latex Reactor (MLR) experiments.
+In addition, STS-7 also had the largest crew to fly in a single spacecraft up to that point (5 astronauts).
+To be sure, Ride enjoyed the experience, saying simply:

 The thing that I’ll remember most about the flight is that it was fun.
 In fact, I’m sure it was the most fun I’ll ever have in my life.

-The mission lasted 6 days, 2 hours, 23 minutes, and 59 seconds, with Challenger landing on a lakebed runway at Edwards Air Force Base in California on June 24, 1983.
+Altogether, the mission lasted 6 days, 2 hours, 23 minutes and 59 seconds, with Challenger landing on a lakebed runway at Edwards Air Force Base in California on June 24, 1983.

-Ride later flew on the space shuttle again for mission STS-41G in 1984, the 13th shuttle flight overall.
+Subsequently, Ride later flew on the space shuttle again for mission STS-41G in 1984, the 13th shuttle flight overall.
 STS 41-G launched from Kennedy Space Center on October 5, 1984.
-She was also supposed to join shuttle mission STS-61M, but that mission was canceled due to the 1986 Challenger disaster.
+Additionally, she was also supposed to join shuttle mission STS-61M, but that mission was canceled due to the 1986 Challenger disaster.

 In 1977, NASA was looking for new astronauts, including women.
-Ride saw an ad in the school newspaper inviting women to apply to the astronaut program and decided to apply.
-Out of 8,000 applicants, she was one of six women chosen as an astronaut candidate in January 1978.
-In 1979, she began training as a mission specialist for future space flights, which included parachute jumping, water survival, weightlessness, radio communications, and navigation.
-She was also part of the team that developed the robot arm used by shuttle crews to deploy and retrieve satellites.
+With this in mind, Ride saw an ad in the school newspaper inviting women to apply to the astronaut program and decided to apply.
+Ultimately, out of 8,000 applicants, she was one of six women chosen as an astronaut candidate in January 1978.
+As a result, in 1979, she began training as a mission specialist for future space flights.
+This included parachute jumping, water survival, weightlessness, radio communications and navigation.
+In fact, she was also part of the team that developed the robot arm used by shuttle crews to deploy and retrieve satellites.

-In 2001, she founded Sally Ride Science, a company she co-founded with her partner, Tam O’Shaughnessy, to inspire other young women to pursue STEM careers.
-Her company targeted middle school students and their parents.
-Ride wrote seven science books for children, including To Space and Back (with Sue Okie); Voyager; The Third Planet; The Mystery of Mars; Exploring Our Solar System; Mission Planet Earth; and Mission Save the Planet (all with Tam O’Shaughnessy).
+Later, in 2001, she founded Sally Ride Science, a company she co-founded with her partner, Tam O’Shaughnessy, to inspire other young women to pursue STEM careers.
+In particular, her company targeted middle school students and their parents.
+Ride wrote seven science books for children, altogether, including To Space and Back (with Sue Okie); Voyager; The Third Planet; The Mystery of Mars; Exploring Our Solar System; Mission Planet Earth; and Mission Save the Planet (all with Tam O’Shaughnessy).

 Ride died on July 23, 2012, after a 17-month battle with pancreatic cancer.
 In November 2013, she was posthumously awarded the Presidential Medal of Freedom in a White House ceremony.
-O’Shaughnessy accepted the medal on her behalf.
-Sally’s mother, Joyce Ride, and her sister, Bear Ride, attended along with other 2013 medal recipients including President Bill Clinton, Gloria Steinem, and Oprah Winfrey.
-She will always be remembered as a true pioneer for female astronauts and women in science.
+Accordingly, O’Shaughnessy accepted the medal on her behalf.
+Sally’s mother, Joyce Ride, and her sister, Bear Ride, attended along with other 2013 medal recipients including President Bill Clinton, Gloria Steinem and Oprah Winfrey.
+Indeed, she will always be remembered as a true pioneer for female astronauts and women in science.